mtheadley/SystemHealthPreso/PITCHME.md

 ### What to do?

+- How can we figure out, at a glance, that the external systems that talks to app are up and running? |

 +++

-How can we figure out, at a glance, that the external systems that talks to app are up and running?

-+++

 ### Possible Solution

-Create a status page / sanity check / health monitor
+Create a status page / sanity check / health monitor / status endpoint

 +++